liljenback/bootstrap-commands/README.md

 A script to quickly install your favorite commands.

-Commands are listed in [commands-common.sh](commands-common.sh).
+Commands are listed in [commands-common.cfg](commands-common.cfg).
 You can add or remove commands as needed.

 The script checks if a command is installed, and if not, gives you an option to install it.